dmilstein/channels/README.md

 Provide a data structure to model message passing with configurable guarantees -- reliable delivery, duplicates, out-of-order, duplicates **and** out of order ("at least once").

-By design, all the versions of the Channels data strucures provide the same interface -- so that it's straightforward to change the messaging behavior for an algorithm and see how it behaves, merely by adjusting the Channels module included via INSTANCE.
+By design, all the versions of the Channels data strucures provide the same interface -- so that it's straightforward to change the messaging behavior for an algorithm and see how it behaves, merely by adjusting the Channels module included via EXTENDS or INSTANCE.

 The internal state of the various Channels data structures are designed such that, on a failure, the message history and timing can be parsed from the TLC output (which allows a timeline diagram to be written out as an SVG).